 Each year the faculty of St. Peter Lutheran School reviews and revises its written curriculum in one of the various subject areas.
-In the current year, we are studying Social Studies.
+In the current year, we are studying Reading and Writing.
 During the year-long study, the faculty considers what we presently teach, what is found in the Minnesota State Standards, and what we have currently in our written curriculum.
 We use this study to help guide us as we update textbooks and curricular materials.
 Also, we discuss how these materials can be taught in the light of God's Word.
-This can be especially important as we study concepts like the origin of the world and mankind.
 The faculty works together with the Christian Education Committee in choosing the materials that fit our needs.
 No outside agency dictates which textbooks or materials we can use here at SPLS.
 If you have questions about our curriculum or would like to see a copy of our written curriculum, please speak with the principal.
-Arrangements can also be made to visit the classrooms to view the curriculum being taught.
+Arrangements can also be made to visit the classrooms to view the curricular materials that are used.
 The school will keep the parents informed about the curriculum that is being developed and evaluated.